 We were fortunate enough to see a wide variety of animals in the crater.
 However, the highlight of the trip actually occurred in the parking area, when a baboon ate Billy’s sandwiches and ran away with his chocolate bars – it appears that Mr. Animal expert didn’t pre-empt that one.

 We had parked up for a toilet break, but I didn’t need to go.
-Thus, decided to stay in the car and get a little power nap in.
+So, decided to stay in the car and squeeze in a little power nap.
 As stated, we were up at six for no real reason, therefore, I decided that a quick bit of shut-eye couldn’t hurt.

 I was suddenly woken up by somebody shouting at me from across the parking lot, “Hey, Mr!
 There is a monkey in your car!”